 Both of these equipment and material management tasks require a well-thought-out plan.
 A company's logistics strategies cover obtaining goods, buying or renting equipment, and getting it all to a location.

-A business may suffer if the building supplies and equipment don't show up on schedule or in the correct numbers.
+A business may suffer if the building supplies and equipment are not on schedule or in the correct numbers.

 Plans for the logistics of construction materials must ensure that the appropriate supplies or machinery arrive in the proper quantities at the right locations and times.

-Logistical plans for larger construction projects, like those for buildings, bridges, or roads, can be extremely complicated and involve blending hundreds of minute details into a smooth flow.
+Logistical plans for larger construction projects, such as buildings, bridges, or roads, can be extremely complicated and involve blending hundreds of minute details into a smooth flow.

 No matter how complex or straightforward logistical plans may be, all construction material and equipment transportation coordination must include three fundamental components: